freshwebio/apydox-bundled-install/README.md

 ## Limitations

-The bundled installer does not work with Docker swarm mode and isn't horizontally scalable, if you need something that can scale for larger teams use the more in-depth guides to install the apydox for cloud-based serverless (e.g. AWS Lambda) and container orchestration (e.g. Amazon ECS) service deployments.
+The bundled installer does not work with Docker swarm mode and isn't horizontally scalable, if you need something that can scale for larger teams use the more in-depth guides to install apydox for cloud-based serverless (e.g. AWS Lambda) and container orchestration (e.g. Amazon ECS) service deployments.